HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 	}

 The constructor receives all the box properties, and the proposition that locks it.
 The proposition is passed up to the superclass constructor, which also receives a long number representing the ZEN value of the box.
-For boxes that don't handle coins (like this one) we can just pass a 0 constant value.
+For boxes that don't handle coins (like this one) we can just pass a constant value 1.

   ::